Brixton railway station

 Brixton railway station is a commuter railway station in Brixton, South London, UK.
 It is on the Chatham Main Line, 3 mi 14 chain down the line from London Victoria.
 Trains are operated by Southeastern.
-The typical service is one train every 15 minutes in both directions.
+The typical service is one train every 15 minutes in both directions, from Victoria to Orpington via Bromley South.

 It is about 110 yd north of Brixton Underground station, high above ground level on a railway bridge that can be seen from the tube station.
 Access is from Atlantic Road via staircases.
 It is also a busy junction, with the Catford Loop via Peckham Rye and Bellingham leaving the Chatham Main Line immediately west of the station, though there are currently only platforms on the Chatham Main Line.
 The South London line crosses above the east end of the platforms, without stopping nearby.

 History

-Brixton was opened as Brixton and South Stockwell in 1862 by the London, Chatham and Dover Railway (LC&DR) to serve the affluent Victorian suburbs of South London.
+Brixton was opened as Brixton and South Stockwell on 25 August 1862 by the London, Chatham and Dover Railway (LCDR) to serve the affluent Victorian suburbs of South London.
+The initial service ran between Victoria and Herne Hill.
+Service was extended to a temporary terminus at Elephant and Castle on 6 October 1862 via a reversing move at Herne Hill.
+From 1 May 1863 services ran directly from Brixton to Camberwell via a curve at Loughborough Junction.
+Services were extended from Elephant and Castle to Blackfriars on 1 June 1894.

 Services ran from Moorgate to London Victoria via Snow Hill (Holborn Viaduct), Camberwell New Road and Brixton and South Stockwell to Grosvenor Road, following the opening of the link northeastwards to London Blackfriars via Loughborough Junction in 1864.
 The station was also connected to the LC&DR's branch to Crystal Palace High Level via Nunhead soon afterwards, with this section (via Denmark Hill) becoming part of the modern-day Catford Loop Line.

 The station is currently served only by trains on the main line towards Herne Hill.
 The Denmark Hill line platforms were closed in April 1916 as a wartime economy measure and have been demolished except for a short section of the up platform.
 However, the line itself remains in regular and frequent use by both freight and passenger services.